leonardo5621/golang-load-balancer/README.md

-# golang-load-balancer
+# Golang Load Balancer
-Project of a simple Load Balancer in Golang
+Project of a Load Balancer in Golang

+The concept behind this project was based upon the [simplelb](https://github.com/kasvith/simplelb) repository project